cmu-sei/juneberry/docs/getting_started.md

 source scripts/juneberry_completion.sh
 ```

-# Creating an environment
+# Creating an Environment

+**INCOMPLETE**

-It is possible to install Juneberry in a virtual environment, but requires a specific ordering and set of versions
+Juneberry can be installed in a virtual environment, but a specific order of operations and a set of versions
-in order to get the platforms to properly install.
+is required in order to get all the included platforms to install properly.
 This installation

+**END INCOMPLETE**

 ## Project Layout

-The above project layout is assumed.
-However, the manual installation will create another
+Assuming the same project-root as before, the difference that a manual installation will introduce will be
-directory inside the project directory.
-Perform this installation **INSIDE** the project root.
+another directory inside the project-root.
+Perform this installation **INSIDE** the project-root.

 ## Set up virtual environment

-Any virtual environment can be used such as venv or pyenv/venv.
+Any virtual environment,such as venv or pyenv, can be used.
 The first step is to construct and enter
-such a virtual environment.
-What follows is an example using pyenv/venv.
+the virtual environment.
+The following example demonstrates pyenv/venv.

 ```shell script
 pyenv virtualenv 3.8.5 jb